DiogoAntunes0/DiogoAntunes0/README.md

 ###

-<p align="left">My name is Diogo, I´m from Brazil!<br><br>- 💻Looking for first opportunity in the technology sector<br>- 📚 I'm currently learning language C#.<br>- ⚡In my free time I like read books and studying.<br>-  🖱️Passionate about Technology and videogames!</p>
+<p align="left">My name is Diogo, I´m from Brazil!<br><br>- 💻Looking for first opportunity in the technology sector<br>- 📚 I'm currently learning language Java.<br>- ⚡In my free time I like read books and studying.<br>-  🖱️Passionate about Technology and videogames!</p>

 ###